jimdigriz/debian-mssp4/README.md

     mkdir ~/.config/mpv
     echo hwdec=vaapi > ~/.config/mpv/mpv.conf

-When you play videos, you should find the CPU utilisation drops substantially; I see a 3.5x improvement!.
+When you play videos, you should find the CPU utilisation drops substantially; I saw a 3.5x improvement!

 ##### Chromium